hashchange/cloudypass/Readme.md

 ### Something failed without an error message

 Unless things have gone wrong on a fairly fundamental level, you will see an error message – either immediately or when you close Keepass.
-But if that doesn't happen, you can check out the error log.
+But if that doesn't happen, you can check the error log.
 It is located at

     [Local .kdbx database dir]\.admin\Logs\sync.error.log